Flag of the Hudson's Bay Company: History

-The first flag of the company, a modified Red Ensign, used from 1682 to 1707.

 Following the incorporation of the Hudson's Bay Company in 1670, the company was granted permission on July 21, 1682, by the first governor of the company, Prince Rupert, to use a modified version of the English Red Ensign on its forts and ships entering Hudson Strait.
 The flag consisted of the Red Ensign with the letters "HBC" in the lower fly.
 The flag shared a similar design as the flag of Ontario and the flag of Manitoba in using the Red Ensign.